-Drug trafficking carries harsh penalties and North Carolina.
+Drug trafficking carries harsh penalties as far as drug crimes go in North Carolina.
 Each drug trafficking charge carries severe mandatory minimum prison sentences and mandatory fines.
 Defenders don’t have to be part of a criminal organization or a drug cartel to face drug trafficking charges in North Carolina.
 Prosecutors only need to prove that you were knowingly in possession of a certain weight of an illicit substance.

 Have prosecutors charged you or a loved one with drug trafficking?
 At Hancock Law Firm, our drug crime defense lawyers are here to help provide you with an excellent legal defense.
 We will give your case the time and attention it deserves and advocate for the best possible outcome in your case.
 Our legal team has a proven track record of success in defending clients against trafficking charges.
 Contact us today to schedule your initial consultation.

 North Carolina Drug Trafficking Laws

 In North Carolina, drug trafficking is defined as the sale, manufacture, delivery, transport, or possession of excessive amounts of controlled substances.
 Prosecutors don’t need to prove that you were actively trafficking drugs.
 They only need to prove that you were knowingly in possession of a minimum amount of a controlled substance.